Placement Responsibilities

 • The HEP will be maintained and kept current throughout the duration of the case.

 2. The HEP sections A, B, C, and D will self-populate if the information is in CWS/CMS.
-Annotate on the RP's hard copy of the HEP any information that is known but not on the self-populated HEP.
-For section A, at the time of the initial placement, the child/NMD's physician and dentist are the providers the child/NMD was seeing prior to placement.
+Annotate any information that is known but not on the self-populated HEP, on the RP's hard copy of the HEP.

-1. To avoid re-immunizations, obtain information for section B from the parent(s) or legal guardian and annotate onto the hard copy HEP, if the information is not yet in CWS/CMS.
+2. To avoid re-immunizations, obtain information for section B from the parent(s) or legal guardian and annotate onto the hard copy HEP, if the information is not yet in CWS/CMS.

 • Review and ensure the HEP has the current and relevant information before providing it to the new caregiver.
 If necessary, collaborate with the PHN.